 Allow Me To Introduce Myself

-My name is Adrian Cargal, and I am a STEM enthusiast, aspiring educational technologist, educator, and math instructional coach.
-I currently help develop effective digital, math, and science lesson plans/resources for Haynes Northwest Academy, an elementary school that houses pre-kindergarten through fifth-grade classes.
+My name is Adrian Cargal, and I am a curriculum educational technology specialist.
+I currently help develop effective digital elements within instructional school houses.
+Before attaining this position, I was an elementary educator that specialized in developing STEM, math, and science lesson plans/resources for a local elementary school.
 I did not become an educator in the traditional manner, but rather through an alternative certification.
 I have a double degree in psychology and criminal justice, as I was completely convinced that I desired to be a juvenile detention counselor.
 I was determined to help teens with unfortunate circumstances to find the path that led to success.
 As a part of my studies, I participated in an internship with the police department, and that is when I realized that I needed to reach kids long before they ended up in juvenile detention centers.

 When I am not out and about educating the masses, I enjoy singing!
 I enjoy it so much that I can be found on the stage at the local theatre acting, dancing, and singing.
 This outlet brings me joy and serves as my self-care ritual.
 I love it so much that I have instilled it upon my children and now being on stage is a family affair.
 When I am not singing on stage, I am singing in the choir loft at First United Methodist Church.
 I also enjoy playing tennis, which I have not had the opportunity to participate in lately but plan on doing in the near future once again.
 In 2010, my mixed doubles partner team placed 3rd in the nation for the United States Tennis Association.